 What’s in This Chapter?

 The production possibilities curve in this unit shows us the production choices we face given a certain amount of resources.
-No matter how abundant our resources, they are limited, and we have to make choices regarding what we want to produce.
+No matter how abundant our resources are, they are limited, and we have to make choices regarding what and how much we want to produce.